 If I can motivate at least one person to go take care of business then I feel good about sharing my story.
 Don’t put it off!
 A little discomfort for a couple of days could save your life.

 Let’s talk about the coloscopy – it is not that hard LADIES and GENTLEMEN!
-Really the worse part is the prep and to be honest that was not that horrible either.
+The worse part is the prep and to be honest that was not that horrible either.

 SCHEDULING YOUR APPOINTMENT

 - Schedule the first appointment of the day for your procedure.
 My GI gave me this bit of information.
 The staff is happy and refreshed and you will be out on time.
 No delays!

 - They will give you a solution to drink the day before your colonoscopy to cleanse your system.
 I had to prep three times and each time was given something different.